virdhoriya/Advance-CSS/README.md

 # Advance CSS and SASS

-## For checking browser compatibility with css propert
+## For checking browser compatibility with css property

 [caniuse](https://caniuse.com/)